hhru/api/docs_eng/employer_vacancies.md

 <a name="edit_more"></a>
 ### Editing billing type or vacancy manager

-It is possible only to improve vacancy's billing type.
+You can only improve the vacancy type.

 Editing the billing type of a vacancy or passing the vacancy to another manager in the company is similar to editing `PUT /vacancies/{vacancy_id}`.